-How did your journey as an author began?
+How did your journey as an author begin?

-Was becoming a writer something you always wanted to pursue?
+Was it something you always wanted to pursue?

 Do you have a tip that you can offer your peers (poets and writers worldwide)?

-Are you currently working on any new book projects?
-If so, when can we expect them to be released?
+Are you currently working on any new projects?
+If so when can we expect them to be released?

-What’s your favorite quote and who is it by?
+What’s your favorite quote and who’s it by?

 One of my favorite writers is Maya Angelou and she put into perspective a lot of things that most people take for granted.
 The will to be better, your attitude, and how you react to things is a big part of why society today is so mixed up.
 Two of my favorite quotes by her: “If you don’t like something change it.
 If you can’t change it, change your attitude.” / “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”